SIVAmech123/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 ## Name : R.Sivakumar
 ## Reg: 23013501
+## Ex-01 Studyo basic digital ICs and verification of truthtables for different logic gates realization-
 ## AIM:
 To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming.